Breed Standards : Companion Dog Group : English Toy Spaniel

 Cobby, compact and essentially square in shape, the English Toy Spaniel is sturdy of frame and solidly constructed, with a silky, flowing coat.
-Its rounded head, lustrous dark eyes and well-cushioned, short-nosed face exemplify the important characteristics of the English Toy Spaniel.
+Its moderately rounded head, lustrous dark eyes and well-cushioned, fairly short-nosed face exemplify the important characteristics of the English Toy Spaniel.

 The breed has a soft and appealing expression, indicating an intelligent nature and a merry and affectionate demeanor.
 They are bright and interested, affectionate and willing to please.

-The head is large in comparison to the overall size of the dog.
+The head is relatively large in comparison to the overall size of the dog.
 It has a plush, chubby look, yet with a degree of refinement that prevents coarseness.

 TEETH - A full complement of strong, white teeth meet in a slightly undershot bite.
 The teeth are not to show.